 The Tenakh provides details of G-d’s plan for the world and of G-d’s relationship with humanity.

-The Rabbis in Babylon produced a more detailed version of the Oral Law which is now called the Gemara.
-A similar work by the Rabbis of Israel never finished because of persecutions.
-The Mishnah and Gemara form the Talmud (teachings).
+The Rabbis in Babylon produced a more detailed version of the Oral Law which is now called the Gemara (‘Study’).
+A similar work by the Rabbis of Israel was never completed because of persecutions.
+The Mishnah (‘Study by repetition’) and Gemara form the Talmud (teachings).

 Rabbi Judah the Prince lived about 1700 years ago.
 Until this time the Oral Torah had been passed on by word of mouth.
 However, the continuing persecution of the Jews meant that people began to fear that it might be lost.
 Rabbi Judah wrote down the outline of Oral Torah in the Mishnah.